Saab 96

 Built by an aircraft manufacturer, styling from the 40s, 2-stroke or V4 with steering gear and freewheel.
 How could it be popular for so long?

 The Saab 96 was produced between 1960 and 1979.
 The design originated from a concept developed shortly after the war.
-It is incredible that the body shape from the 40s could remain popular well into the 70s - helped by the merits from the rally tracks, of course.
+It is incredible that the body shape from the 40s could remain popular for so long.
+The popularity was probably due to Saab's Nordic origins and the cars' winter capabilities – helped by their achievements on the rally tracks.

 Model history

-The Saab 96 began with the so-called blunt nose (blunt nose).
-For the model year, it got a new, extended front - called långnos (long nose).
-It made it possible to move the radiator forward to provide better cooling.
-From the 1967 model year, the 850cc 3-cylinder two-stroke was replaced with a 1,5-litre V4 from the Ford 12M.
-It produced 69 HP – a big leap from the previous 45 HP.
-Moreover, the V4 made a fierce sound in the Saab, especially on the rally tracks.
-In the 1968 model year, Saab got a larger windscreen.
-In 1970, it got a new front again, the first year with square headlights, - then like the blue car in the pictures.
-In 1974, the shiny grill was replaced with plastic, new headlights and new bumper horns.
-In 1976, the model received the large toady bumpers - which to my eyes looked like bathing platforms.
+The Saab 96 started with the so-called trubbnosen (blunt nose).
+For the model year it got a new, extended front, – called långnos (long nose).
+This made it possible to move the radiator forward to provide better cooling.
+From the 1967 model year the 850 cc 3-cylinder two-stroke was replaced with a 1,5-liter V4 from Ford.
+It gave 69 HP – a big jump from the previous 45 HP.
+The V4 also made a loud sound in the Saab, especially on rally tracks.
+In the 1968 model year the Saab got a larger windshield.
+In 1970 it got a new front again, first year with square headlights, – then like the blue car in the pictures.
+In 1974 the shiny grille was replaced with plastic, new headlights and new bumper horns.
+In 1976 the model got the big padded bumpers – which to my eyes looked like bathing platforms.

 Family car in the 60s

-The 1974 model was the car I had to learn to drive in.
+The 1974 model was the car I would learn to drive in.
 There were many long trips.
 I can't say I loved the Saab, exactly.
-I thought it was starting to look old (even though it was new) and that it had some odd features.
-In 1974, for example, steering wheels weren't very cool.
-The thin steering wheel was also nothing to shout about.
-I had to use all the strength I had to steer it around parking lots.
-My father advised me that you were not allowed to turn the steering wheel while the car was stationary.
-When the wheels are moving, it is much easier to turn the steering wheel, - and not least, the components in the steering will last longer.
+I thought it was starting to look old (even though it was new) and that it had some strange features.
+In 1974, steering wheel gears weren't very cool.
+The thin steering wheel wasn't anything to shout hooray for either.
+I had to use all my strength to steer it around parking lots.
+My dad told me not to turn the steering wheel while the car was stationary.
+When the wheels are moving, it's much easier to turn the steering wheel, - and not least, the components in the steering will last longer.

 Saab 96 on the road

-The Saab 96 was not a big car, but well adapted to tall people like my father and me.
-The seats and sitting position were ok, although it takes some getting used to as the pedals sit quite far to the right.
+The Saab 96 was not a big car, but it was well suited to tall people like my father and me.
+The seats and seating position were okay, although it took some getting used to the fact that the pedals were quite far to the right.
 You sat a little at an angle while driving.
-I liked that the car made good progress on winter roads with narrow spikes.
-I was never really a fan of front-wheel drive.
-According to the father, all you had to do was give it gas out of the bend, then the rest of the car followed - but I never felt sure where the limit was.
-When there was no more to give, or the ground didn't give a grip, - the car understeered and wanted to go straight into the forest.
-Although Saab's famous rally driver Erik Carlsson almost always ended up on the roof when going too fast - not in the woods.
+I liked that the car handled well on winter roads with narrow studded tires.
+I never really got used to the front-wheel drive.
+According to my father, you just had to let off the gas out of the corner, and the rest of the car would follow, – but I never felt sure where the limit was.
+When there was no more to give, or the surface would not give traction, – the car would understeer and go straight into the forest.
+Although Saab's famous rally driver Erik Carlsson almost always ended up on the roof when going too fast – not into the forest.

 V4 and freewheel